fabianetti/DatAna-Jupyter-Post/about.md

 # About

-Fabianetti, born 11th of October 1996, is the internet handle of Fabian Zanetti.
-He is known for Painting the Stripes of Zebras and for being the Former Owner of the Philosopher's Stone.
+I'm Fabian Zanetti, born 11th of October 1996, My internet handle is Fabianetti.
+I'm mainly known for Painting the Stripes of Zebras.